glurp/dsl-gtk/README.md

 Threading
 =========
-Ruiby do not confidence qith gtk multi threading, so all Ruiby commands must be done in main thread context.
-A Ruiby delegate is provided in Kenel module for supporte multi-threading
+Ruiby does not have confidence in gtk multi threading, so all Ruiby commands must be done in main thread context.
+A Ruiby delegate is provided in Kernel module for support multi-threading

 A Queue is polled by main-window thread :
 * main window poll Queue , messagers are proc to be instance_eval() in the main window context